shikijs/shiki/docs/guide/regex-engines.md

 TextMate grammars are based on regular expressions that match tokens.
 More specifically, they assume that [Oniguruma](https://github.com/kkos/oniguruma) (a powerful regex engine written in C) will be used to interpret the regular expressions.
 To make this work in JavaScript, we compile Oniguruma to WebAssembly to run in the browser or Node.js.

-Since v1.15, we expose the ability for users to switch the regex engine or provide a custom implementation.
+Shiki also offers the ability to switch the regex engine or provide a custom implementation.
 To do so, add an `engine` option to `createHighlighter` or `createHighlighterCore`.
 For example:

 ```ts
 import { createHighlighter } from 'shiki'